deltaquebec/sentiment_paradise_lost/README.md

 pl_df_clean.to_csv(r'pl_df_clean.csv')
 ```

 For good measure, we also build a dataframe with a non-cleaned dataset.
 Here, we may include other details such as uppercase count, stopwords count, punctuation count, sentence count.
+Note that the lexical densities are still calculated raltive to the cleaned data.

 ```
 pl_df_raw = pd.DataFrame(data=[k for k in chapters], columns=['text'])